Developer Guide

 Unmark Contacts feature

-command is implemented.
+This section details how the cunmark command is implemented.
 This command allows the user to unmark marked contacts, with the added feature of allowing the user to specify more than one contacts to unmark.
 The marked contacts will appear after all marked contacts and in order in which their corresponding indexes are specified.

 Implementation